Pledge Signers in Congress

 The following elected officials in the U.S. Senate and U.S. House of Representatives have signed the No Fossil Fuel Money Pledge.

-Taking the pledge means that a politician and their campaign will adopt a policy to not knowingly accept any contributions over $200 from the PACs, executives, or front groups of fossil fuel companies — companies whose primary business is the extraction, processing, distribution, or sale of oil, gas, or coal.
+Taking the pledge means that a politician and their campaign will adopt a policy to not knowingly accept any contributions over $200 from the PACs, lobbyists, or SEC-named executives of fossil fuel companies — companies whose primary business is the extraction, processing, distribution, or sale of oil, gas, or coal.

 * Some California pledge-takers have signed a pledge to not take money from the oil industry.
 The pledge was developed by Oil Money Out, a California group, in light of the extraordinary influence the oil industry holds in California politics.

 ** Some Virginia pledge-takers have signed a pledge to not take money from Dominion Energy.
 The pledge was developed by Activate VA, a Virginia group, in light of the extraordinary influence Dominion holds in Virginia politics.